 Q: What are the top three financial problem areas you recommend that people try to avoid?

 Ms. North: Not saving enough, not making your money work for you, and being reactionary with your finances.

-Q: What are some specific steps that people can take to try and avoid these problem areas?
+Q: What specific steps can people take to try and avoid these problem areas?

-- Not making your money work for you – Even if you’re a good saver, make sure you’re deploying your wealth wisely.
-You must give every dollar a job, and for big goals with long time horizons you should invest rather than keeping too much money in cash reserves.
+Not making your money work for you – Even if you’re a good saver, make sure you’re deploying your wealth wisely.
+You must give every dollar a job, and for big goals with long time horizons, you should invest rather than keep too much money in cash reserves.

 Subscribe to get money-saving content by email each day aimed at helping you live better for less, get better with money, and fix your finances so you can achieve financial independence.

 We respect your privacy.
 Unsubscribe at any time.

 Q: Do you find that the steps differ depending on the person’s age?

 Ms. North: The steps don’t change, but as you age your goals and priorities may change.
 That’s ok, plan ahead!

 You know that certain life events will happen to you, you just may not know exactly “when” they will happen.
 Get in touch with the things most important to you in life and recognize what will require time and money to achieve.